Decomposing ROE involves expressing net income divided by shareholders’ equity as the product of component ratios.

 Five-Component Disaggregation of ROE

-The financial data reveals several noteworthy trends in key performance ratios over the examined periods.
+The analysis of the quarterly financial data reveals several notable trends in operational efficiency, profitability, and financial structure over the observed periods.

 - Tax Burden